A Step-by-Step Guide to Custom Software Development

 - Progressive gathering of information and feedback

-- Roll-out of the software to the planned capacity
+- Rollout of the software to the planned capacity

 The key goal of this step-by-step deployment approach is to gradually detect and fix any possible defects and imperfections.
-At this stage of software development, both the ordering client and the vendor might come across minor errors that might have to do with database inconsistencies, failures in operation when multiple users access the system, and other issues that are difficult to detect in development.
+At this stage of software development, both the client and the vendor might come across minor errors that have to do with database inconsistencies, failures in operation when multiple users access the system, and other issues that are difficult to detect in development.

-Development of any software — even if the project is not overly complex — requires proper execution of each stage of the process, as well as effective cooperation among the various teams involved.
+Development of any software — even if the project is not overly complex — requires proper execution at each stage of the process, as well as effective cooperation among the various teams involved.
 A precise outline of the whole process, including the timeline and clearly defined goals for each stage, is essential for success, and it all begins with the requirements specifications documentation the client and vendor create in the very first stage.